NATO chief, in speech to Congress, declares Trump's push for more defense spending is working

 MERKEL CALLS FOR CREATION OF EUROPEAN ARMY, BACKING MACRON IN SPAT WITH TRUMP

-NATO does not have a defense budget, but members commit to spending a minimum of 2 percent of their Gross Domestic Products on spending.
+NATO does not have a defense budget, but members commit to spending a minimum of 2 percent of their Gross Domestic Products on defense.
 Trump, however, has repeatedly called out members that do not meet that commitment, even as this campaign has caused friction with longtime U.S. allies.
 The United States spends 3.5 percent of its GDP on defense, and Trump has long called for fellow NATO members to put up their share.

 As Trump himself has taken credit for nations agreeing to increase their spending pledges, Stoltenberg said that NATO is stronger as a result of the U.S. pressure.